mottybar/demo-crm/README.md

 - Node type: `t3a.medium` (1 node)
 - Deploy application and microservices manually
 - Expose the Deployment with a Kubernetes Service to allow public access

----

-## 🗂 Project Management Tips

-- Use **Trello** to track tasks and define priorities
-- Focus on mandatory requirements first
-- Start with diagrams for better planning
-- The application itself is a means to demonstrate the platform—keep it simple
-- Reach out to mentors if using additional tools/resources